New Smart #3 2024 review: is three the magic number? | Auto Express

 As well as Geely, Mercedes holds equal ownership of Smart.
 But it’s the Chinese firm’s Sustainable Experience Architecture (SEA) you’ll find beneath the #3’s swoopy body – the same platform that underpins the new Volvo EX30 and the Zeekr X.

 At a glance, the #3 looks almost identical to the #1, with similar light bars front and rear, a similar grille shape, plus recognisable rounded surfacing.
 The body is bespoke to the #3 however, sitting lower, wider and longer than the #1.
 It’s the same height as a Volkswagen ID.3, so the ‘coupe-SUV’ tagline could easily be swapped out for ‘four-door coupe’ depending on your tastes.
-As a result, the #3 has no direct rivals at this price – roughly £1,500 more than the equivalent #1.
+As a result, the #3 has no direct rivals at its price point of £39,950 (for this Premium trim level) – £1,000 more than the equivalent #1.

 The design changes continue inside, with round air vents and minor tweaks to the centre console.
 The materials used are the same too, which is a shame because while it’s a pleasant design, there are a lot of cheap-feeling plastics dotted around.

 You might expect the #3’s lower roof to impact on headspace, but the seat has been lowered for a sportier driving position.
 Space in the rear isn’t a problem for tall adults, as the panoramic roof (standard fit on all #3 trim levels) allows for a bit of extra headroom and legroom is decent too.
-The boot’s a bit smaller (370 litres in the #3, compared with 411 litres in the #1) due to the coupe-esque profile, but the usable area hasn’t changed all that much.
+As the #3 is longer than the #1, there's actually more room in the boot with 370 litres in the #3, compared to the #1's maximum 323 litres.

-The new entry-level #3 Pro version comes with a sunroof, automatic LED headlights, a 360-degree camera, 19-inch wheels, heated front seats and a powered bootlid.
-The Pro+ adds leather seats, wireless smartphone charging and Smart Pilot assist.
+There's not much in the way of customisation with the #3.
+Smart will only allow customers to choose paint finishes and a few interior trim detailing on top of their trim levels as a way of making the #3 feel more premium as standard.
+It's well-equipped though with the entry-level £32,950 #3 Pro version comes with a sunroof, automatic LED headlights, a 360-degree camera, 19-inch wheels, heated front seats and a powered bootlid.
+The £36,950 Pro+ adds leather seats, wireless smartphone charging and Smart Pilot assist.

-Premium (est. £40,000) is next with a head-up display, an uprated sound system, automatic parking assist, a heat pump and ambient lighting.
+Premium is next with a head-up display, an uprated sound system, automatic parking assist, a heat pump and ambient lighting.
 A 25th Anniversary Edition has also been revealed with exclusive colours, trim and badging, although this is yet to be confirmed for the UK.
-Finally, there’s the Brabus (from £45k-ish) with its 20-inch wheels, suede seats, unique bodykit, and red detailing inside and out.
+Finally, there’s the Smart #3 Brabus (from £45,450) with its 20-inch wheels, suede seats, unique bodykit, and red detailing inside and out.

 What you’ll probably not get used to is the incessant nannying from the driver attention systems.
 Smart says it has taken steps to lessen interference, and it’s certainly less intrusive than the #1’s, but turning your head at junctions, wiping your face, or even drinking a bottle of water, will sometimes set it off.

-Jumping into the #3 you immediately notice you’re in a sleeker car with a more driver-focused seating position.
+Jumping into the #3 you immediately notice you’re in a sleeker car with a more driver-focused seating position in relation to the #1.
 Smart has stiffened the springs and dampers, so the ride is a little firmer than in the #1.
 But on the smooth roads of Mallorca, we found the #3 nicely settled.
 With marginally wider tyres, road noise is quite noticeable – as is wind noise at motorway speeds.

 Without the option of adaptive dampers, there’s still not a great deal of feedback through the suspension.
 The initial response from the front end is a little vague, although the #3 keeps body roll in check, despite the relatively hefty 1,810kg kerbweight.